 Dr. Leemin and the team at Hillsdale Orthodontics want to make sure our patients feel at home in our home, so let’s look at some of the top things you can do while living or visiting Portland.
 Good news!
-You will be able to enjoy all of our visitors’ top picks even while undergoing your orthodontic treatment with ceramic braces or clear braces in Portland.
+You will be able to enjoy all of our visitors’ top picks even while undergoing your Portland orthodontic treatment with ceramic braces or clear braces in Portland.
 Let’s take a look.

 Nationally recognized as the largest continuously operating open-air arts and crafts market in the country, Portland Saturday Market is proud to provide a marketplace for local small businesses creating handmade arts, crafts, and foods from the Pacific Northwest.
 Combining the vibes of an art show, a live street concert, and an open-air bazaar, Portland Saturday Market has been a beloved Rose City tradition since 1974.
-In fact, the market is considered the largest continually operating arts-and-crafts fair in the United States, drawing up to 750,000 visitors during its annual season.
+The market is considered the largest continually operating arts-and-crafts fair in the United States, drawing up to 750,000 visitors during its annual season.

 Calling all bookworms!
 A former car dealership in 1971, Powell’s has grown into a Portland landmark and the world’s largest new and used bookstore and its location is now at the heart of the city.
-Powell’s City of Books is home to more than 1 million new, used and rare tomes.
+Powell’s City of Books is home to more than 1 million new, used, and rare tomes.
 You will find plenty to do in this labyrinthine store.
-In the Purple Room, check out the Espresso Book Machine, which you can use to publish your own book in the time it takes to make a cup of coffee.
-Or step into the Rare Book Room that has plenty of signed volumes if you’re hunting for a one-of-a-kind gift.
+In the Purple Room, check out the Espresso Book Machine, which you can use to publish your book in the time it takes to make a cup of coffee.
+Or step into the Rare Book Room which has plenty of signed volumes if you’re hunting for a one-of-a-kind gift.